vg-json-data/sm-json-data/strats.md

 A `comeInCharging` object represents the need for Samus to run into the room with enough space to complete a shinecharge.
 It has the following properties:

 * _length:_ The number of tiles in the runway in this room that can be used to help complete the shinecharge.
+This length should not include any tiles that Samus skips over through the transition (e.g. door transition tiles and door shell tiles).
 * _openEnd:_ Any runway that is used to gain momentum has two ends (although in this case one of those ends is always a door transition).
 An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
 Since those offer a bit more room, this property indicates the number of open ends that are available for charging (0 or 1).
 * The following properties further define the tiles in `length`, by indicating how many of them have some particularities.
 Sloped tiles impact the required number of tiles to charge a shinespark.
 Those properties will be missing if there are no such tiles.
 In places with more than 45 tiles where it's not relevant, that information will also be omitted.
 All up/down tile counts assume Samus is running away from the door, consistent with the direction that Samus will be traveling.
   * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).